projectcontour/contour/SECURITY.md

 In the unfortunate event that you share information beyond what is permitted by this policy, you must urgently inform the [Contour Security Team](https://github.com/projectcontour/contour/security/policy#mailing-lists) of exactly what information was leaked and to whom.
 If you continue to leak information and break the policy outlined here, you will be permanently removed from the list.

 ### Requesting to Join
-`'We have not opened up the requests for membership.
-Monitor this Security Policy for an update in the near future.` In the body of your request please specify how you qualify for membership and fulfill each criterion listed in the Membership Criteria section above.
+Send new membership requests to cncf-contour-maintainers@lists.cncf.io.
+In the body of your request please specify how you qualify for membership and fulfill each criterion listed in the Membership Criteria section above.

 ## Confidentiality, integrity and availability
 We consider vulnerabilities leading to the compromise of data confidentiality, elevation of privilege, or integrity to be our highest priority concerns.
 Availability, in particular in areas relating to DoS and resource exhaustion, is also a serious security concern.
 The Contour Security Team takes all vulnerabilities, potential vulnerabilities, and suspected vulnerabilities seriously and will investigate them in an urgent and expeditious manner.